ibm-cloud-docs/openwhisk/actions_python.md

 Add only modules that are not part of the selected runtime environment to the `requirements.txt`.
 This helps to keep the `virtualenv` to a minimum size.
 {: tip}

-## Reducing the size of a Python app.
-{: #reducing_python_app_size}
-To reduce the code size of a Python app.

-1. Place the library `opencv-python` into `opencv`.
-2. Install the opencv binary into the OS image.
-3. Augment the image with more Python libraries by running `pip install requirements.txt`.
-4. Use `action.py` with the new image.